 Tip #3–Ask for rooms with refrigerators Hershey Lodges rooms all have a fridge which is great for kids drinks and snacks.
 This can cut back on your food expenses big time!

-Tip #4– Look for stay and play deals.
+Tip #4– Buy Your Hershey Park Tickets Early Look for stay and play deals.
 Hershey Park Hotels have some stay and play deals going on during the beginning of the season.
 Kids stay eat and play for free with parents.
-Check out the Hershey Park Resorts website for details and restrictions.
+Check out the Hershey Park Resort for details and restrictions.

 Tip #5 Ask about kids check in and activities.
 Hershey Lodge had open kids check in from 4 -6, smores at night, crafts, character appearance, and more.
 The Hershey Park is more than an Amusement Park destination, you could stay a few nights and enjoy all the amenities.
 We did not have enough time to do everything.